enabokov/flights/README.md

 # Analysis of flights with GraphX

-Implemeted with spark and scala using graphx
+Implemented with Spark and Scala using GraphX

 ## HowTo